NCAS-CMS/cfdm/docs/source/tutorial.rst

 Indexing is based on the axes of the uncompressed form of the data.

-A list variable that is required to uncompress a gathered array is stored in a `List` object and is retrieved with the `get_list_variable` method of the `Data` object.
+The list variable that is required to uncompress a gathered array is stored in a `List` object and is retrieved with the `get_list_variable` method of the `Data` instance.

 This is illustrated with the file **gathered.nc** (:download:`download
 <../netcdf_files/gathered.nc>`, 1kB) [#files]_: